 This learning activity is a fun way for students to reinforce math skills and be active during summer break.
-Please be sure to follow social distancing guidelines while working on this outdoor activity.
 Stay safe, stay active!
 Move, learn and explore!

 Teachers: Our plan for implementing this learning activity in a classroom setting can be found in the WinterKids Guide to Active Outdoor Learning (GOAL) Binder, Elementary Edition “Moving Mathematics 6.11” (winter transportation version).